Do you need a real estate website fast?

 - You need a highly customizable design.

-- You don’t know what further features and functionalities you might need in the foreseeable future.
+- You don’t know what additional features and functionalities you might need in the foreseeable future.

-- You need optimal compatibility with third party platforms and tools to be integrated into your website or suspect that you might eventually need this down the road.
+- You need optimal compatibility with third-party platforms and tools to be integrated into your website, or you suspect that you might eventually need this down the road.